 - All Indicators of Compromise (IOCs) and detection content from all evidence: These IOCs and detection content provide actionable information that can be used to respond to the alert.

-Once the alert triage assessment is complete, it can be seen either in Intezer’s alert page, inside your security tool that fired the alert, or alternatively via API.
-It also can drive next steps and automated remediation or other workflows, as described in the article about Intezer’s Autonomous SOC process.
+Once the alert triage assessment is complete, it can be seen either in Intezer’s alert report, inside your security tool that fired the alert, or alternatively via API.
+It also can drive next steps and automated remediation or other workflows, as described in our article about the other stages in Intezer’s Autonomous SOC process.